Capgemini/capgemini.github.io/_posts/2016-05-09-were-heading-to-devoxx.md

  * Surrounded by a growing set of talented and inspiring individuals.
  * Flexible working time and environment.
  * Two weeks of training and conference attendance a year.
 We love sending people to SkillsMatter’s CodeNode in London.
  * The best tools - we let developers choose Windows, OSX (and in the future Ubuntu – we’re working hard on it) for their corporate machine.
-We provide tricked out Macbook Pros to our developers if you want one.
+We provide tricked out MacBook Pros to our developers if you want one.
 We also provide IntelliJ IDEA licences for everyone who’s broken away from Eclipse.